liemnotliam/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 * `enabled_for_template_deployment` - (Optional) Boolean flag to specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault.
 Defaults to `false`.

+* `enable_soft_delete` - (Optional) Boolean flag to specify whether soft delete functionality is enabled for Key Vault.
+By default is not set and does not accept `false` as its value.

+* `enable_purge_protection` - (Optional) Boolean flag to specify whether protection against purge is enabled for Key Vault.
+The setting is effective only if soft delete is also enabled.
+By default is not set and does not accept `false` as its value.

 * `network_acls` - (Optional) A `network_acls` block as defined below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.